0xtheak/nodejsAuthentication/README.md

 Set up environment variables:

-    Rename the .env.example file to .env
+    Create .env file
-    Replace the placeholders with your own configuration details for social login (e.g., Google client ID and secret). smptMail=''
+    Put the placeholders with your own configuration details for social login (e.g., Google client ID and secret). below are all the variables used in the project smptMail=''
     smtpMailPass=''
     mongoDBUrl=''